 The next activity necessary for the design process is to create a Product Development Specification (also referred to as a product design specification or PDS).
-It is the least glamorous but most powerful aspect of this phase.
-A PDS is a description of your product and what it needs to do.
-The specification is generated by interviewing customers, testing competitive designs, and researching and checking standards to define unknowns.
-While you may not be able to define everything at this time, it is important to input as much as you can know at the present.
-It is generally based on combined knowledge, experience, and research.
-Important research asks the following:
+The PDS describes in writing what problem your product will solve.
+Without a well-defined PDS, you cannot begin designing as you have no direction forward.
+The specification is generated by interviewing customers, testing competitive designs, and researching industry standards to define unknowns.
+While you may not be able to define everything at this time, it is important to input as much as you can.
+You can start by asking yourself the following questions:

 - What are the current practices around your invention?